buildingSMART-Portugal/EIR/EIR-EN.md

 *NOTE 1: During a project these generally align with project stages.*

-**Information requirement**

-Specification of what, when, how and for whom the information is to be produced.
+**Level of information need**

+Framework which defines the extent and granularity of information.

+*NOTE 1 : One purpose of defining the level of information need is to prevent delivery of too much information.*

+**Life cycle**

+Life of the asset from the definition of its requirements to the termination of its use, covering its conception, development, operation, maintenance support and disposal.

+**Operational phase**

+Part of the life cycle, during which an asset is used, operated and maintained.

+**Organizational Information Requirements (OIR)**

+Information requirements related to organizational objectives.

+**Plain Language Questions (PLQ)**

+Questions formulated in simple, clear language, designed to avoid technical jargon or complex language.

+**Project Information Model (PIM)**

+Information model relating to the delivery phase.

+*NOTE 1: During the project, the project information model can be used to convey the design intent (sometimes called the design intent model) or the virtual representation of the asset to be constructed (sometimes called the virtual construction model).*

 **Project Information Requirements (PIR)**

 Information requirements related to the development of an asset.

-**Organizational Information Requirements (OIR)**

-Information requirements related to organisational objectives.

-**Exchange Information Requirements (EIR)**
+**Project information**

+Information produced for, or utilized in, a particular project.

+**Project team**

+Appointing party and all delivery teams.

+**Space**

+Limited three-dimensional extent defined physically or notionally.

+**Task team**

-Information Requirements related to a appointment.
+Individuals assembled to perform a specific task.

-**Information Exchange**

-Act of satisfying an information requirement or part thereof.

 # 1. Introduction